e-driver1/01-Sending-email-with-attachments/README.md

-This file uses python and the yagmail package.
+This language used is python.

+It uses the yagmail, os and dotenv libraries.

 The code sends a MSFT word file as an email attachment from a gmail account to a hotmail account.

 Improvements to be made:
-- Add the password to gitignore file
-- Add the emails to gitignore file
+- Hold the passwords in a key/ passwords manager
+- Automate the sending of the email at a certain time per day using a cron job